kyarygin/Yarygin_2016/README.md

 ```
 $ python get_genes_abund.py genes.fasta nucl
 ```
-You can specify groups of metagenomes with `-mg` or `--metagenomic-group` keys.
+You can specify groups of metagenomes with `-mg` or `--metagen-group` keys.
 Fow example:
 ```
 $ python get_genes_abund.py genes.fasta nucl -mg USA RUS DEN_control
 ```
 You can see all available metagenome groups executing `python get_genes_abund.py -h`.
-By default all metagenome groups stated in article are available.
+By default all groups of metagenomes stated in article are available.

 # Other
 * `fasta` folder contains all genes used in study in fasta-format